aaditya45/microservices-springboot/README.md

-# Microservice Architecture with Spring Boot
+# Ecom Backend using Microservice Architecture with Spring Boot

 ## Overview:
 This project is a microservice architecture designed using Spring Boot framework, which consists of multiple services that work together to provide a complete solution.
 The services include Order Service, Inventory Service, Product Service, API Gateway, Discovery Server, Notification Service, and Keycloak.